CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 ![](images/image060.gif)

 Feel free to click around in the Enterprise Manager Express Console.
-When you want to continue, return to the DBaaS Service Console
+When you want to continue, return to the Database Service Console

-#### Using the DBaaS Monitor Console ####
+#### Using the Database Monitor Console ####
-This time, we will use another tool available by default, the DBaaS Monitor Console.
+This time, we will use another tool available by default, the Database Monitor Console.

-+ Return to the DBaaS Service Console
++ Return to the Database Service Console
-+ Click on the ‘Hamburger Menu’ for the pre-created service and choose Open DBaaS Monitor Console’
++ Click on the ‘Hamburger Menu’ for the pre-created service and choose Open Database Monitor Console’

 You might see a similar certificate error in your browser.
 Please accept this certificate to continue.
 The following login-screen should be visible: